projsh/firetail-web/README.md

-# spring-boot-music-prototype
+# Firetail Web

-This is a music streaming prototype, which will eventually be used for a later project.
-This prototype is used to help further my Java and backend skills.
-(I still suck at both)
+This is a browser version of Firetail.
+I'm making this for my final year 12 software dev project.

-**WARNING:** This project is a prototype and is __NOT__ designed for everyday purposes.
+**WARNING:** This project is incomplete and is not designed for everyday use.
 Use at your own risk.
-This project has only been tested on Windows.